algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 # Audience

-**This document is primarily intended for :**
+**This document is primarily intended for:**

 - Software developer: to understand the user and technical requirements, and to guide decision-making and planning.
 Help them understand risks and challenges, customer requirements, additional technical requirements and choices made.

-**Secondary audiences :**
+**Secondary audiences:**

-- Program manager: to validate against the functional specification and the client expectations.
+- Program manager: to validate against the functional specification and the client's expectations.
 - QA: to assist in preparing the Test Plan and to use it for validating issues.
 - Project manager: to help identify risks and dependencies

 # Deliverable

-The team has to deliver firmware to lock, unlock and ring the alarm of the SportShield alarm system.
+The team is tasked with delivering firmware designed to facilitate the locking, unlocking, and alarm activation functions of the SportShield alarm system.

 ## Details